Building your first Support app - Part 1: Laying the groundwork

 To download the completed source code of the app in this tutorial, click xr_app.zip.
 You can review the code as you follow along or check your work.

 Disclaimer: Zendesk provides this article for instructional purposes only.
 Zendesk does not provide support for the content.
-Please post any issue in the comments section below or in the Zendesk Apps community, or search for a solution online.
+Please post any issue in the Zendesk Apps framework (ZAF) community, or search for a solution online.

-You can also try out apps in the Trial account, which gives you access to all Professional features.
+You can also try out apps in the Trial account, which gives you access to all Enterprise features.

 You should have a good idea of how your app will look and work before you start working on it.
 The Requester X-ray app will display the following information about the requester:

-- the date the requester was added to Zendesk Support
+- Date the requester was added to Zendesk Support

-- the time the requester last signed in to Zendesk Support
+- Time the requester last signed in to Zendesk Support

 The app will display this information in the Apps panel on the right when the agent opens a ticket in the Zendesk Support agent interface.